Neal0529/Neal0529.github.io/_pages/about.md

 6. **2024/10/8**  Congratulations!
 I won **Outstanding Postgraduate of Chongqing University** in the whole master's career!
 Thank the school for the honor!
 7. **2024/10/10**  Congratulations!
 I won **Class A scholarship of Chongqing University** in 2023-2024!
 Thank the school for the honor!
 8. **2024/10/14**  Congratulations!
 My invention patent "A method for autonomous robot navigation in harsh outdoor environments" has been successfully granted!
-9. **2024/10/15**  Congratulations!
+9. **2024/11/3**  Congratulations!
 My research "Visual inertial SLAM based on spatiotemporal consistency optimization in diverse environments" has been accepted by *Journal of Field Robotics(JFR)*!
 This work focuses on spatiotemporal consistency optimization.
+10. **2024/11/3**  Congratulations!
+I won **the National Scholarship for graduate students** in 2023-2024!
+Thank the school for the honor!

 2023-2024
 ======